-In Ireland, doctors in public, university and private clinics are regularly performing IGM practices, i.e. non-consensual, medically unnecessary, irreversible cosmetic genital surgeries, sterilising procedures, and other harmful treatments on intersex children, which have been described by survivors as genital mutilation and torture, which are known to cause severe, lifelong physical and psychological pain and suffering, and which have been repeatedly recognised by this Committee and other UN bodies as constituting harmful practices, violence and torture or ill-treatment.
+The United Kingdom of Great Britain and Northern Ireland will be considered for its fifth periodic review by the Committee on the Rights of the Child in its 72th Session in 2016.
+In the UK, doctors in public, university and private clinics are regularly performing IGM practices, i.e. non-consensual, medically unnecessary, irreversible cosmetic genital surgeries, sterilising procedures, and other harmful treatments on intersex children, which have been described by survivors as genital mutilation and torture.
+IGM practices are known to cause severe, lifelong physical and psychological pain and suffering, and have been repeatedly recognised by this Committee and other UN bodies as constituting violence, a harmful practice and torture or ill-treatment.